justinconnolly/distributed-algorithms/README.md

 ## TODO
-Cycle detection, A*, Bellman-Ford, Minimum spanning tree (Prim's), Leader Election, Maybe network flow and Diffie-Hellman
+Cycle detection, A*, Bellman-Ford, minimum spanning tree (Prim's), leader election, maybe network flow and Diffie-Hellman, updated methods to allow for digraphs (everything is essentially an undirected graph because add_edge adds it to both graphs).

 ## DONE
-Adding weighted edges, BFS, DFS, Floyd-Warshall APSP, Dijkstra, Priority Queue
+Adding weighted edges, BFS, DFS, Floyd-Warshall APSP, Dijkstra, priority queue (to be used)